Ministry-of-Silly-Scripts/codewars-js-firstNonRepeated/NOTES.md

 - input: non-zero length string
 - output: first non-repeated character in a string
-- all unique: return the frist character of the string
+- all unique: return the first character of the string
 - no unique: return `null`

 ## Backlog